como-gestionar-gestion-cache-npm

 cache=my-cache

-That said, unless we are very clear about what we are doing, or we have a very rare error that forces us to change it, normally we shouldn’t have to touch this file.
+As said, unless we are very clear about what we are doing, or have a very strange error forcing us to change it, normally we don’t need to touch this file.

 Finally, the NPM cache files are stored in these folders: